Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Introduction

-The second main result of this paper is on the hyperbolicity for the compactification of some finite unramified cover of the quasi-compact K\"ahler manifold $U$ in \cref{main}.
+The second main result of this paper is on the hyperbolicity for the compactification of some finite \'etale cover of the quasi-compact K\"ahler manifold $U$ in \cref{main}.
 Let us first introduce several definitions of hyperbolicity.
-We refer the readers to the recent survey by Javenpeykar \cite[\S 8]{Jav20} for more conjectural relations among them. \begin{dfn}[Notions of hyperbolicity] Let $(X,\omega)$ be a compact K\"ahler manifold and let $Z\subsetneq X$ be a closed subset of $X$. \begin{enumerate}[leftmargin=0.4cm] \item $X$ is \emph{Kobayashi hyperbolic modulo $Z$} if the {Kobayashi pseudo-distance} $d_{X}(x,y)>0$ for distinct points $x,y\in X$ not both contained in $Z$. \item $X$ is \emph{Picard hyperbolic modulo $Z$} if any holomorphic map $\gamma:\Delta^*\to X$ not contained in $Z$ extends across the origin. \item $X$ is \emph{Brody hyperbolic modulo $Z$} if any entire curve $\gamma:\bC\to X$ is contained in $Z$. \item $X$ is \emph{algebraically hyperbolic modulo $Z$} if there is $\ep>0$ so that for any compact irreducible curve $C\subset X$ not contained in $Z$, one has
+We refer the readers to the recent survey by Javanpeykar \cite[Section 8]{Jav20} for more conjectural relations among them.

+\begin{dfn}[Notions of hyperbolicity] Let $(X,\omega)$ be a compact K\"ahler manifold, and let $Z\subsetneq X$ be a closed subset of $X$. \begin{thmlist} \item The manifold $X$ is \emph{Kobayashi hyperbolic modulo $Z$} if the {Kobayashi pseudo distance} satisfies $d_{X}(x,y)>0$ for any distinct points $x,y\in X$ not both contained in $Z$. \item The manifold $X$ is \emph{Picard hyperbolic modulo $Z$} if any holomorphic map $\gamma\colon \Delta^*\to X$ whose image is not contained in $Z$ extends across the origin. \item The manifold $X$ is \emph{Brody hyperbolic modulo $Z$} if any entire curve $\gamma\colon\bC\to X$ is contained in $Z$. \item The manifold $X$ is \emph{algebraically hyperbolic modulo $Z$} if there is an $\ep>0$ so that for any compact irreducible curve $C\subset X$ not contained in $Z$, one has